Creating custom themes

 module.exports = config;

-In this example, we have defined a theme that changes only the foregroundNeutral token value.
-All other values are inherited from the default Reshaped theme.
-You can check all supported tokens and their format in the last section of this page.
+In this example, we've defined a theme that overrides only the foregroundNeutral token.
+All other values fall back to the default Reshaped theme.
+You can find the full list of supported tokens and their formats at the bottom of this page.

-If you're changing the default viewport values in your theme, make sure to use getConfig function in your postcss.config.js file instead of the default config and pass the location of your theme CSS file.
+If you're updating the default viewport values in your theme, use the getConfig function in your postcss.config.js instead of the default config, and pass the path to your theme CSS file.

 const path = require("path");